moralesUJI/IR2120_docker/README.md

 * **--user**: Creates a user and a home folder with the host username, and starts the docker container with that user

 ## Removing efficiently images and containers
-During the dvelopment process is common to create images and containers that remain _defunct_ or _hidden_.
+During the development process is common to create images and containers that remain _defunct_ or _hidden_.

 To remove al dead or hidden containers only, execute: